 Ruou Can appears in almost every family in the Vietnam Central Highlands

-Unlike the familiar soup version, this variation of Pho in Gia Lai has a bowl of rice noodle, and a bowl of soup served separately, which brings an oddly delectable taste.
+Unlike the familiar soup version, this variation of Pho in Gia Lai has a bowl of rice noodles, and a bowl of soup served separately, which brings an oddly delectable taste.

 Glutinous rice is grilled over burned charcoal in a bamboo tube, and then eaten with grilled mountain chickens.
 The one-of-a-kind cooking method helps create a satisfying aroma for the unique rice dish in Vietnam.

-The mini rice pancakes have caught the attention of many tourists due to its crunchy fried batter and the creamy, savory fillings inside.
+The mini rice pancakes have caught the attention of many tourists due to their crunchy fried batter and the creamy, savory fillings inside.

 From Northern Vietnam, the best way to reach Tay Nguyen is by plane.
 You can catch a 2-hour flight from Noi Bai Airport (Hanoi) to either Pleiku, Buon Ma Thuot, or Da Lat.
 You can also go by plane from the South; it’ll take you under 1 hour to fly from Tan Son Nhat Airport (Ho Chi Minh City).

 Some popular Vietnamese airlines are Vietnam Airlines, Vietjet, and Jetstar.
 Place your tickets soon to get it from VND 1,000,000 to VND 3,000,000.

 Lien Khuong Airport in Da Lat

 From Southern Vietnam, the best way is by bus.
 It’ll take roughly 6 hours from Ho Chi Minh City to Da Lat.
 The bus is also a good choice for traveling between the provinces with each ride taking from 2 hours up to 6 hours.

 To get competitive prices, book your flight and/or bus ticket at 12go Asia.